strangerstudios/pmpro-better-logins-report/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2.3.1 =
+* ENHANCEMENT: Reformatted the report appearance to match PMPro 1.8.6.2.

 = .2.3 =
 * BUG: Fixed bug where searching or filtering the report would send you back to the standard logins report.